Josephson junction transmission lines as tunable artificial crystals: Experimental considerations

 \subsection{Influence of parameter spread and transmission}

-So far, we assumed that junctions can be fabricated identically if desired.
-However, in reality, there will be a spread of junction parameters in the fabrication.
-We expect that the gap in the spectrum, impedance, and transmission will persist provided that the disorder is weak enough and/or the array is short enough that localization effects can be ignored.
-We investigated this further as shown in Fig.~\ref{fig:combined} (obtained by classical circuit theory), where we simulated a random spread of Josephson inductances with normal distribution and standard deviation $5\%$ in Fig.~\ref{fig:combined}b,d,f.
-Parameter spread, or disorder, violates the condition of periodicity, and wave vectors are not well-defined.
+Thus far we have assumed that the junctions can be fabricated identically.
+In reality there will be a spread of junction parameters in the fabrication, or disorder in the lattice.
+In one-dimension, even small disorder leads to Anderson localization\cite{pr1958anderson} of all states of an infinite system.
+However, for weak disorder the localization length can be much larger than the finite-size array used in experiments.
+Thus, we expect that the gap in the spectrum, impedance, and transmission will persist provided that the disorder is weak enough and the array is short enough that localization effects can be ignored.
+We investigated these effects by numerical simulation, where the results are shown in Fig.~\ref{fig:combined}.
+These results were obtained by classical circuit theory, where we simulated a random spread of Josephson inductances with normal distribution and standard deviation $5\%$ in Fig.~\ref{fig:combined}b,d,f.
+This parameter spread, or disorder, breaks the translational symmetry of the array, and wave vectors are no longer well-defined.
 However, it is still possible to investigate the density of states, which is shown in Fig.~\ref{fig:combined}a,b.
-Here we counted the number of states in a discretized frequency interval and considered 500 unit cells, as compared to 30 unit cells for Fig.~\ref{fig:combined}c-f, in order to count a reasonable number of states.
+Here we counted the number of states in a discrete frequency interval, using periodic boundary conditions on an array with 500 unit cells, large enough to count a reasonable number of states.
 Despite the spread in parameters, a gap can still be clearly observed in the density of states.
+Localization effects cannot be observed from the density of states.
+However, an investigation of the eigenmodes shows localized states in the gap region, near the gap edge (not shown).

+In an experiment, it is easier to measure transmission than the dispersion itself.
+Furthermore, accurate boundary conditions on a finite length array become important for a real experiment.
+In Fig.~\ref{fig:combined}c-f we simulated an array with 30 unit cells and boundary conditions defined by the input and output leads with transmission line impedances $Z_{\rm in}=Z_{\rm out}=50\Omega$.
+Comparing Fig.~\ref{fig:combined}b and d, some states appearing at the upper band edges in the density of states are localized and do not contribute to the transmission.
+The effect is however quite small for such short arrays.
+We have also performed simulations with 500 junctions (not shown), where localized states appear near the band edge with higher probability.